This accessibility statement applies to the Historic Scotland mobile application (app) on Apple (iOS) and Android.

 What we’re doing to improve accessibility

 We are looking at making the Historic Scotland mobile application more accessible.
-We plan to adjust the colour contrasts by December 2021.
 When we publish new content, we’ll make sure our colour palette and use of colour meets accessibility standards.

 How we tested this app